Empowers decision makers to improve outcomes

 Guide resource allocation

-PeoplePrism can paint a holistic picture of people and their social drivers, identifying resource deserts and guiding solutions to close health equity gaps at the neighborhood-level.
+PeoplePrism can paint a holistic picture of people, identifying resource deserts and guiding solutions to improve outcomes at the neighborhood-level.

 Measure efficacy